The Best Free Webcam Software for Windows 10

 Free

-As you’d expect from a web grabber, Apowersoft Free Online Screen Recorder enables you to record all kinds of on-screen activities: demos, online calls, streaming videos, and more (but not games).
+As you’d expect from a web grabber, Apowersoft Free Online Screen Recorder enables you to record all kinds of on screen activities: demos, online calls, streaming videos and more (but not games).
 But it also has an extra useful feature, which is the ability to edit your recordings in real time.
+When I tried it, the whole process felt quick and lightweight, almost like the tool stayed out of the way.

 Pros: